wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Inquisitor.md

 Trial: Target an enemy and declare an action type/combat stat (T3: enemy uses ACT type).
 An ally restores HP/STA, and the enemy's combat stat is reduced permanently

 DISCIPLINE:
+Neutralize (T2: target enemy attacks): Block
 Shield Drum: Next turn, taunt and block
-Stonewall: Block and reduce attacker STA
 Disarm: Attack.
-Expose and lock targeted enemy's last skill for 2 turns
+Choose whether enemy loses ATK or DEF
 Composure: Can activate if and only if locked.
-Gain HP/STA, buff DEF
+Gain DEF and restore STA

 CUNNING:
 [[Cunning#Profile|Profile]]: Expose all skills of one action type in enemy skillset